 Ferry from St. Martin to St. Barts

-We did some research and felt like the Great Bay Express from Bobby’s marina (on the Dutch side of St. Martin) was the best option.
-I should clarify it is not exactly an easy ferry ride.
-It was actually a pretty rough ride which is why many people refer to it as the “vomit comet,” but luckily it only takes 45 minutes.
-Luckily the boat seemed a lot safer than the one we took to Anguilla and was only rough on the way to St. Barts.
+We did some research and felt like the Great Bay Express ferry from Bobby’s marina (on the Dutch side of St. Martin) was the best option.
+I should clarify it is not exactly an easy ride.
+Many people refer to the St. Barts ferry as the “vomit comet” because it is such a rough ride.
+Luckily it only takes 45 minutes and was only rough on the way from St. Maarten to St. Barts.
+The boat seemed a lot safer than the ferry we took to Anguilla.
 We sat on the upper deck and tried to enjoy the views while we were being rocked up and down.

-If you don’t want to take the ferry, you could consider flying direct to St. Barts.
+If you don’t want to take the St. Barts ferry service, you could consider taking a flight.
 St. Maarten to St Barts flights only take 15 minutes, but they aren’t cheap.
 Plus, Gustaf III airport in St. Barts is between the water and a mountain, so I can imagine this could be a little bit of a scary landing.

 Renting a Car in St. Barts

-When we arrived, we had an issue locating our rental car contact and needed to stop at the counter.
-However, since we had taken the first ferry over, it wasn’t open, so we stopped for breakfast just down the street from where the ferry dropped us off.
+When we arrived, we had an issue locating our St. Barts rental car contact and needed to stop at the counter.
+However, since we had taken the first ferry over, it wasn’t open, so we stopped for breakfast at a cafe just down the street from where the ferry dropped us off.
 Once we got our car, we were ready to explore.
 St. Barts is beautiful, with lots of greenery and mountains, and it was really nice to be able to see it at our own pace.
-The driving was relatively easy although we did accidentally go down a one way street the wrong way once!
+The driving was relatively easy although we did accidentally go down a one-way street the wrong way once!